adestefa/machine-learning-in-c/README.md

 <img src="imgs/xor_main.png" width="500px">

-Running we get the A set of original random values, then we run them through the finite difference function to wiggle the values giving us the B set of values.
+Running we get a set of original random values (A), then we run them through the finite difference function to wiggle the values giving us a new set of values (B).